-At Vegan Travel we create 100% vegan river cruise experiences for all to enjoy.
+At Vegan Travel we create 100% vegan river and ocean cruise experiences for all to enjoy.
 With a penchant for fun, food and fitness, we've got you covered.
 So leave the worries at home and let us help you sail away, the vegan way.
-We also do ocean cruises: vegan-cruises.co
+We also do expedition cruises: vegan-expedition.com

 © 2014 - 2019 Vegan Travel.
 All rights reserved.
 Made with vegan love.
 Developed by: 24x7 itpl.com